Terms & Conditions and Customer Information

 - by asking the Customer for payment after his/her submission of the order.

-2.5 When the Customer submits the offer via the Seller's online order from, the Seller saves the contract wording and sends it to the Customer along with the Terms & Conditions at hand in text form (e.g. e-mail, fax or letter).
-After submitting the order, the Customer can no longer access the contract wording via the Seller's Internet site.
+2.6 When the Customer submits the offer via the Seller's online order from, the Seller saves the contract wording and sends it to the Customer along with the Terms & Conditions at hand in text form (e.g. e-mail, fax or letter).
+In addition, the contract wording will be archived on the Seller's Internet site and can be accessed free of charge by the Customer via his/her password-protected customer account, as long as the Customer created a customer account on the Seller's online shop before submitting the order.

 3. Right of Withdrawal